Communication-Efficient Federated Learning via Optimal Client Sampling: Introduction

 In the existing FL systems, the number of clients participating in each round of updates (and, therefore, the required communication budget) is typically fixed.
-Yet the contribution of many clients in any given round could be dispensable, especially near convergence.
-Following this intuition, we propose a novel approach to reducing communication in FL by identifying and transmitting only the client updates that are deemed informative.\footnote{Note that this approach is orthogonal to the aforementioned compression strategies, and that the two may in principle be complemented (left to future work).} In particular, we model the progression of each user's vector of weights during stochastic gradient descent (SGD) as a multidimensional stochastic process, and decide whether or not to send an update to the server based on how informative is the observed segment of a sample path (e.g., how far is the process from its steady-state).
+Yet the contributions of many clients in any given round may have limited impact, especially near convergence.
+Following this intuition, we propose a novel approach to reducing communication in FL by identifying and transmitting only the client updates that are deemed informative.\footnote{Note that this approach is orthogonal to the aforementioned compression strategies, and that the two may in principle be complemented (left to future work).} In particular, we model the progression of users' vector of weights during stochastic gradient descent (SGD) as a multidimensional stochastic process, and let each user decide whether or not to send an update to the server based on how informative is the observed segment of a sample path (e.g., how far is the process from its steady-state).
 Specifically, we rely on the Ornstein-Uhlenbeck process (OU) -- a continuous stochastic process parameterized by the mean and covariance functions -- and interpret weights in SGD iterations as the points obtained by discretizing a sample path of the underlying OU process.
 Relying on this connection, we borrow techniques for optimal sampling of OU processes and adapt them to the problem of optimal client sampling.
 The optimal strategy turns out to be a simple threshold on the update's norm and can thus be efficiently implemented at the client side.